pupil-labs/pupil-docs/alpha-lab/web-aois/index.md

 Pupil Cloud offers powerful tools like the [Marker Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/marker-mapper/) and [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) enrichments, which enable users to map gaze onto areas of interest.
 However, they do not provide a turnkey solution for defining AOIs on a website and importantly, maintaining gaze mapping even during scrolling—a behavior typical of regular website usage.

-Enter this guide.

-By following its instructions, you can easily define AOIs on websites of your choice and record Neon data.
+By following this guide, you can easily define AOIs on websites of your choice and record Neon data.
 Importantly, with this tool, the AOIs are not lost as you scroll.
 Afterward, you'll receive gaze mapping for each AOI, including individual AOI heatmaps and a full-page heatmap.

-How does this tool work?
+### How Does This Tool Work?

 We leverage [Playwright](https://playwright.dev/), an open-source automation library for browser testing and web scraping, alongside AprilTags automatically placed on the webpage within the browser interface.
 Through Playwright, we generate AOIs using selectable web elements, while the AprilTags facilitate the real-time transformation of gaze data from *scene-camera* to *screen-based* coordinates.
 For a deeper understanding of this transformation, refer to [the documentation](https://docs.pupil-labs.com/alpha-lab/gaze-contingency-assistive/#how-to-use-a-head-mounted-eye-tracker-for-screen-based-interaction).